-If that sounds good to you, look out for my upcoming blog post, How to Write a Buyer Persona (COMING SOON).
+If that sounds good to you, check out my post How to Create a Buyer Persona You Can Actually Use.

 Buyer personas are best used as an integral part of a much broader inbound marketing plan – read our e-book “How to Create an Effective Inbound Marketing Campaign” to learn more!